-Make Brockton the City of Champions Again
+Bring Brockton back to being the City of Champions!

 Take Back Our Schools.
 Bring Back Our City.